Hiking from Gush Halav/Jish along the Gush Halav Stream

 -

 At the main road, turn right and walk down this main road.
-Follow the map below to the location of your car.
+Follow the map below to your car.

 Other tombs of Jewish sages in this town are those of the 1st century sages Shmaya and Abtalion.
 They are close to the entrance of the town.
 Enter the restaurant Al Liali into Google maps and the tombs are a bit further along this road.